Earthquakes: Risk and Insurance Issues

 The chart below shows losses based on total damages (including insured and uninsured losses) when occurred.
-The costliest U.S. earthquake, the 1994 Northridge quake, caused $15.3 billion in insured damages when it occurred (about $24 billion in 2014 dollars).
-It ranks as the fifth-costliest U.S. disaster, based on insured property losses (in 2013 dollars), topped only by Hurricane Katrina, the attacks on the World Trade Center, Hurricane Andrew and superstorm Sandy.
+The costliest U.S. earthquake, the 1994 Northridge quake, caused $15.3 billion in insured damages when it occurred ($24.5 billion in 2015 dollars).
+It ranks as the fifth-costliest U.S. disaster, based on insured property losses (in 2015 dollars), topped only by Hurricane Katrina, the attacks on the World Trade Center, Hurricane Andrew and superstorm Sandy.
 Eight of the costliest U.S. quakes, based on inflation-adjusted insured losses, were in California, according to Munich Re.
-There were 11 earthquakes in the United States in 2014, according to Munich Re.
-On August 24 a 6.0-magnitude earthquake struck South Napa, California, killing one person and causing $700 million in total damage and $150 million in insured losses, according to Munich Re.
+There were no major earthquakes in 2015 in the United States compared with11 earthquakes 2014, according to Munich Re.
+On August 24, 2014, a 6.0-magnitude earthquake struck South Napa, California, killing one person and causing $700 million in total damage and $150 million in insured losses, according to Munich Re.

 Japan earthquake and tsunami: On March 11, 2011 an earthquake and Tsunami struck northeast Japan, killing thousands of people and injuring many others.
 The tsunami was generated by a 9.0 magnitude earthquake approximately 80 miles offshore and about 230 miles northeast of Tokyo.
 The Japan earthquake cost the insurance industry an estimated $35 billion, a fraction of the total losses, which are now estimated at $210 billion.